 Made in America, comfortable, cozy, durably made with a lifetime guarantee.

-If you can put a price on that, Darn Tough says it’s around $20.
+If you can put a price on that, Darn Tough says it’s about the price of two cocktails.

 Some folks balk at the idea of expensive gear, but this one is an investment for life, and is actually priced in the mid-range compared to other elite performance socks.
 Short answer: Darn Tough socks are an incredible value.